ecenteno7/neighborhoodvizandrec/README.md

 * Select Region: [Loop], Activities: [Parks, Museums], Time: [Afternoon]
 * Let Results Load (this could take 5-10 minutes if running off of a cold start, which it probably will be.
 Normal usage runtime is 2-3 minutes)
 * View Results

+NOTE: if experiments take longer than 10 minutes to run, please contact ecenteno3@gatech.edu or zcox6@gatech.edu.
+Our server may need to be reset.